 If you want to wear a belt, go for a slim style and wear your belt low (i.e not at the waist) if you can, curve to the belt so that it sits at the waist but drops lower to the front.

 From low to high, wear accessories such as brooches, scarves, necklaces and earrings and around your neckline to draw attention upwards.
-Everyone loves statement jewellery (or at least we do) and this is the perfect choice for the banana body shape.
+Everyone loves statement jewelry (or at least we do) and this is the perfect choice for the banana body shape.

 Skirts, Jeans and Trousers For Your Rectangle Shape